lakhassane/git-testing/README.md

 # git-testing
-Just testing about Git commands
+Testing about Git commands

+i'm adding new things to it